 *The Vet fee amount includes;

-- Up to £45 towards consultation fees for each separate visit to the Vet as a result of the condition
+- Up to £45 towards consultation fees for the each separate visit to the vet as a result of the condition

-- Up to £70 towards cystology fees including any handling and interpretation fees
+- Up to £150 per condition for all external laboratory fees including handling, postage and packaging and interpretation fees

 Maximum benefit plans cover vet fees for injuries caused by accidents and illnesses.
 Our plans are based on an ongoing maximum benefit cover limit of £4,000 per condition.